 It’s not her real name and I’m not going to talk about her product.
 But it’s a consumer product, she’s going direct to consumer, it’s a fairly small product with some plastics and electronics.
 And I just want to share with you her story and how she got to where she is today.
 It’s just a great, awesome story.

 So 18 months ago, Sarah had an idea.
 She was working out her idea, trying to find how to produce this idea.
-She never had a product, she never had a company, never done a startup, never done any of those things, she had a full time job.
-She kept her full time job and started working on this product and just doing some drawings, and started meeting people and talking to more people and trying to learn about how to make the product, and what she needed to make the product.
+She never had a product, she never had a company, never done a startup, never done any of those things, she had a full-time job.
+She kept her full-time job and started working on this product and just doing some drawings, and started meeting people and talking to more people and trying to learn about how to make the product, and what she needed to make the product.

 She met with over 30 people.
 Somewhere between 30 and 35 people.
 And what she was doing was both learning and trying to find someone to actually help her build the first prototype.
 So after over 30 people, she found two gentlemen that could actually help her build this prototype, which they did.
 That took her 12 months to get that far.
 And once she met with that person, or those people, to help build a prototype, in 60 days, 60 days, they had a prototype built.
 So it tells you that, you know, it wasn’t a hard product but she had to find the right people to help her build the product.
 And she did that by never giving up.
 Keep asking questions, keep asking for help, keep looking for people that could help her.

 Those are the things that are important when you’re building that first product.
 So, you know what was really interesting, so she spent 12 months to get to that stage.
-Now, over the last six months she now has quit her job, now she’s working on this full time.
+Now, over the last six months, she now has quit her job, now she’s working on this full time.
 She’s doing a lot of marketing testing and et cetera now that she actually has a prototype that works.
 She’s doing all the right things and she’s not spent a lot of money, which is really the way to do this.
 She’s testing the whole way through about, will people buy it?
 What will people actually buy it for?
-And who is the target customer that are actually interested in the product?
+And who is the target customer that is actually interested in the product?
 She’s doing all these things and doing a lot on Facebook ads, et cetera, which you guys have all heard me talk about before.

 Feel free to share this on Instagram or Facebook or Linkedin or wherever, wherever you wanna share it.
 And if you have any comments, please leave them below.
 I will answer all of them, I promise.
-And of course, subscribe my YouTube channel, and until next time, thanks a lot, have an amazing day.
+And of course, subscribe to my YouTube channel, and until next time, thanks a lot, have an amazing day.